Yandex Cloud

 Create Ingress resourcesCreate Ingress resources

-Create three Ingress resources from which the Application Load Balancer Ingress controller will create three balancers with the required listeners and HTTP routers.
+Create three Ingress resources that the Application Load Balancer ingress controller will use to deploy three load balancers with the required listeners and HTTP routers.

 1. Create a file named ingress.yaml with the load balancer settings and domain name: